Studying at University of Sheffield has been a transformative experience

 Have you had any other experiences / opportunities whilst studying here that you’d like to share?

 Yes, while studying here, I had an opportunity to contribute to the Students’ Union as the PGT representative councillor.
 We have had a lot of interesting conversations on shaping our uni better.
 I learnt a lot about improving my communication skills and managing my time along the way.
 I also had the chance to be a participant in the 'Broadening the Horizons in Chemical Sciences' programme, offered by the Royal Society of Chemistry.
 The programme aims to deepen our knowledge in preparing careers in the field of chemical science and give the opportunity to network and explore different professional development.
-While this scheme is not a part of the MSc programme, the Department of Chemistry let us know about this opportunity, which I am very grateful for.
+While this scheme is not a part of the MSc programme, the school let us know about this opportunity, which I am very grateful for.

 I have visited different cities in Europe and in the UK while studying here too.
 To name some, I have been to Edinburgh, London, Bath, Belfast, Birmingham and nearby cities like York, Manchester, Nottingham and Leeds.
 Hopefully, the adventure will keep going as I finish my degree!